HI_Mind_Theory.jpg

 Experientially, self-awareness can include an appreciation of our current state of being (interoception) as well as an appreciation of what is not ‘us’.

-The ‘final’ step in this evolutionary process is the emergence of basic consciousness.
 I suggest that consciousness is an ‘emergent’ quality in the sense that it is dependent on the complexity of our processing-ability, evolved over time.

 It is also dependent on the evolution of increasingly complex behavioural abilities and the characteristics that support those abilities.
-These characteristics include complex communication and language, various types of memory, multi-layered simulations of external realities and internal processes, and awarenesses that can be activated and suppressed.
+These characteristics include complex communication and language, various types of memory, multi-layered simulations of external realities and internal processes, and awareness’s that can be activated and suppressed.

 Consciousness is our overall interpretation of reality as applied to our ‘selves’ and experienced as an ongoing ‘reality’.
 Consciousness is basically a feedback loop involving our awareness over time of our own process of observation, simulation, planning, and choosing actions.